buttermjilk/gnss/gnss/README.md

 The data along with the possible detected alerts gets written to InfluxDB and then displayed on real-time Grafana dashboards.

+Physical system components:

+Raspberry Pi + CAN bus reader & NMEA 2000 HAT

+Raymarine RS150 + barebones USB GNSS receiver (Model unknown)

+12V / 7.0Ah Battery for powering the system  + Separate power source for Rasberry Pi

+[ Additional components include custom wiring, NMEA2000 splitter + other miscellaneous parts ]

+If you have the hardware side set up this is how you setup and start the software:

+1. Create your .env file and attach credentials (example .env file in codebase).
+2. Install requirements.txt
+3. Run the start_services.sh script which starts the docker containers among the main program and services.
+4. Log into localhost:8086 and get your influx token, paste this into the .env file.
+5. Create your influxdb bucket and your grafana dashboard.
+6. Now using the stop_script.sh and the start_script.sh again you should have a fully working system that takes in data from both sources, processed them, writes them to the database and ultimately displays the data.

 ![Flowchart](flowchart.jpg)